rbowsley/lamplighthelp/source/16-7-3_Custom_Fields_and_Tabs_in_Activity_Records.markdown

 | Web address | For additional websites - also providing a link to the site | No | Yes | Yes | Yes | Yes |

-**Linked Fields**

-Linked fields are useful for saving information that you will view through the profile.
-You will not be able to use them in reports, {{groups}} or {{group data views}}.

-Most of the time your fields will have a single value that doesn't change (unless you enter an incorrect value by mistake!).
-For example, a person only has one date of birth, and this will never change.
-In some other cases you may need to be able to enter multiple records under a particular field.
-For example, you may need to be able to enter multiple text entries describing medical conditions as a person's medical condition changes.
-You may also need to be able to {{group}} a set of records together - in this example you may need a 'date diagnosed' field, a 'description of condition' field, and a medication 'field', all linked together.
-On the profile, this would be displayed as a table:

 ###### core module